JoeMille/app-1/README.md

 * Github and a Github account.
 * A working internet connection.

-To ammend or add to The Coastal Chef, follow these simple steps:
+To ammend or add to, follow these simple steps:

 * Sign into your Gitpod account
 * Navigate to the XXXXXXX repository.